 Rules for repayment and deferment vary from lender to lender.
 Check with your lender for more information.

-PRIOR TO APPLYING FOR PRIVATE FINANCING: Students should exhaust all Federal Title IV assistance available, including Federal Pell Grants, the Federal Direct (Stafford) Loan, Federal Graduate PLUS Loan and the Federal Parent PLUS Loan, before considering a private student loan program.
+PRIOR TO APPLYING FOR PRIVATE FINANCING: Students should exhaust all Federal Title IV assistance available, including Federal Pell Grants, the Direct Loan, Direct Graduate PLUS Loan and the Direct Parent PLUS Loan, before considering a private student loan program.
 The repayment terms of federal loan programs may be more favorable than the terms of private loan programs.

 Private student loans may not be included in Federal Direct Consolidation Loans.